Hungarian–Romanian War: Romania during the First World War

 On August 27, 1916, the Kingdom of Romania declared war against Austria-Hungary and entered the First World War on the side of the Allies.
-In doing so, Romania's goal was to unite all the territories in a single state where Romanian origin population existed.
+In doing so, Romania's goal was to unite all the territories in which a Romanian population existed in a single state.
 In the Treaty of Bucharest of August 17, 1916, terms for Romania's acquisition of territories in Austria-Hungary were stipulated.
 However, in military and geopolitical sense, the key factor in Romania's entry into the war was the successes of the Russian Brusilov offensive against Austria-Hungary.
 After a short Romanian initial success, the campaign turned into a military disaster for Romania.

 After three months of war, two thirds of the territory of the Kingdom of Romania were occupied by the Central Powers.
 Bucharest, the capital city of Romania, was captured by the Central Powers on 6 December 1916.
 German General August von Mackensen was appointed as the "military governor" of the occupied territories of Romania.
 Following Russia's ceasefire agreements, the Romanian army was forced to sign the Armistice of Focșani on 9 December 1917.

 In 1918, after the October Revolution, the Bolsheviks signed a separate peace with the Central Powers in the Treaty of Brest-Litovsk.
 Romania was alone on the Eastern Front, a situation that far surpassed its military capabilities.
 Therefore, on 7 May 1918, Romania sued for peace.
 Romanian Prime Minister Alexandru Marghiloman signed the Treaty of Bucharest (1918) with the Central Powers, but the treaty was never signed by King Ferdinand I of Romania.

 At the end of 1918, Romania's situation was dire.
 It was suffering from the consequences of punitive war reparations.
 Dobruja was under Bulgarian occupation.
 The bulk of the Romanian Army was demobilised and had only four full-strength divisions.
 A further eight divisions were left in a reserve status.
 Only the 9th and 10th infantry divisions and the 1st and 2nd cavalry divisions were at full strength.
 However, those units were engaged in the protection of Bessarabia against Soviet Russia.

-On 11 November 1918, Germany signed an armistice with Allies, under which they had to immediately withdraw all German troops in Romania and in the Ottoman Empire, the Austro-Hungarian Empire and the Russian Empire back to German territory and Allies to have access to these countries.
-Following the German armistice, the units of the German Army, under the command of Marshal August von Mackensen, were ordered to retreat to Germany.
+On 11 November 1918, Germany signed an armistice with Allies under which they had to immediately withdraw all German troops in Romania and in the Ottoman Empire, the Austro-Hungarian Empire and the Russian Empire back to German territory.
+The Allies were to have access to those countries.
+After the German armistice, the units of the German Army, under the command of Marshal August von Mackensen, were ordered to retreat to Germany.